‘Bold And The Beautiful’ Spoilers For Thursday: Hope Receives Some Unexpected Praise

 — Bold & The Beautiful (@BandB_CBS) December 16, 2020

 When Thomas was praising Hope, Ridge noted that his son still carried a torch for the blonde.
-The designer was touched by Hope’s compassion.
-He admitted that he would always love Hope but would not pursue her.
+Thomas admitted that he would always love Hope but would not pursue her.
 He respected her marriage and the family that she was building with Liam.

 Ridge blamed the hallucinations on the subdural hematoma.
-He also wishes that Thomas will be able to move on from Douglas’s mother.
+He also wishes that Thomas will be able to move on from Douglas’ mother.

-The Bold and the Beautiful spoilers tease that while Ridge and Hope discuss Thomas’s future, Liam and Steffy will discuss their next steps.
+The Bold and the Beautiful spoilers tease that while Ridge and Hope discuss Thomas’ future, Liam and Steffy will consider their next steps.
 They are feeling guilty after recently hitting the sack.
 While Liam wants to come clean, Steffy has convinced him to keep quiet.
-They still need to decide on the way forward since they have both discovered that they still have feelings for each other, as seen above.
-Will they really keep their hands off each other or was the one-night stand just a hint of things to come?
+They need to decide on the way forward since they have both discovered they still have feelings for each other, as seen above.
+Will they really be able to stay away from one another, or was their night of passion just a hint of things to come?